 “Demand for internal combustion engines is decreasing in Europe and the US, and in South Africa we are not building NEVs (new electric vehicles).
 It is hideously expensive to re-tool your factory to build them, so manufacturers are pivoting towards Africa.”

-De Siena believes that this might be the ambition of Chinese car brands, “the business play would be to get a foothold in SA, sell as many cars as possible, and then start building and exporting into Africa.
+De Siena believes that this might be the ambition of Chinese car brands: “The business play would be to get a foothold in South Africa, sell as many cars as possible, and then start building and exporting into Africa.
 Africa is seen as a market that will continue to expand.”

 Life after 80,000km